MarkChisholm-dev/UbuntuNGIX-https/README.md

 - Setting up **auto-renewal** and **permissions**
 - Testing and reloading Nginx — so you don’t have to

-> Perfect for VPS environments where you need to deploy and secure multiple sites fast.
+> Perfect for VPS and cloud environments where you need to deploy and secure multiple sites fast.

 ---